Vandivier/arias-tale-rpg/README.md

 ## Setup, Install, and Run

 1. `cp .env.example .env`
    1. Then, populate your local file appropriately.
-You will need a postgres db and Discord API credentials
+   2. This project is configure for offline support by default with a sqlite db.
+If you would like authentication features and a postgres db, you will need to update the .env file appropriately.
+2. `npm i && npm run db:generate:offline`
-2. `npm i && npm run db:migrate && npm run db:seed`
+   a. or, for online development, `npm i && npm run db:migrate && npm run db:seed`
 3. `npm run dev`

+### Offline Development Data Model Notes

+Some postgres featurs are not supported by sqlite.
+Namely:

+1. JSON values
+2. Enum types
+3. Primitive arrays like `String[]`

+The compatability approach prefered in this project is to stringify such entities.
+In a few cases, then, the code will perform a csv parse when reading values to an array.

+In addition, the online db migration set will not be compatible with the offline db.
+In the future, we may create a sqlite migration set if needed.

 ## Developer Notes